gitaarik/monkful/README.md

 * Easy to set up RESTful API's based on MongoEngine documents
 * Filter results with MongoEngine query like strings
+* Correct HTTP status codes and user friendly error messages on incorrect HTTP requests or incorrect data
+* Assign fields as readonly or writeonly
 * POST multiple objects in one HTTP request
-* Correct HTTP status codes and user friendly error messages on incorrect HTTP requests or incorrect data.
-* Assign fields as readonly or writeonly
 * Update instead of overwrite embedded documents based on an identifier field

 ## Development